jansabbe/petindr_elm_kata/README.md

 Hints:
 - Convert the `showtext.html` into Elm code using your plugin or using [HTML-to-Elm online](https://mbylstra.github.io/html-to-elm/).
 Only convert the contents of the `<body>` tag.
-- As for the initial pet data, you can copy paste something from Pets.elm
+- As for the initial pet data, you can copy paste something from `src/Pets.elm`.
+Do **not** use the data in server.js for this.

 ## 2. Like/Dislike

 The like and the dislike button should go to the next pet.
-You'll need to keep a list of nextPets in your model (see Pets.elm for data).
+You'll need to keep a list of nextPets in your model (see `src/Pets.elm` for data).
+Do **not** use the data in server.js for this.

 Everytime you click _like_ or _dislike_, the first in the list of nextPets becomes the _currentPet_.
 The rest of the list becomes the new _nextPets_ list.

 Hints: